reginalexavier/wcswatin/README.md

 raster files as made available from a increasing number of data-providing institutions around the globe and a second one for the upscaling of physical station data by interpolation methods.
-For processing all used datasets MUST have geographic coordenates using WGS 84 as datum.
+For processing all used datasets MUST have geographic coordinates using WGS 84 as datum.

 ## Installation